sjhloco/nornir_validate/validation_builder/README.md

 ### 1. Discovery (di): Gather command output from devices

-Within the *desired_state.yml* define a list of dictionaries with the key being the command to be run (used to gather output) and the value the desired state.
-At this stage of the process the desired state is an empty dictionary as the purpose of the file is define the commands that will be against a device.
+Within the *desired_state.yml* define a list of dictionaries with the key being the command and the value the desired state.
+At this stage of the process the desired state is an empty dictionary as the sole purpose of the file is to define the commands that will be run against a device.

 ```yaml
 - show ip ospf neighbor: {}
 ```

 `-di` returns the command output as a list formatted into a *ntc-templates* based TextFSM data model.
-The command must have already have been defined by [NTC](https://github.com/networktocode/ntc-templates/tree/master/ntc_templates/templates) and be an exact match of the full command, no abbreviations such as *show ip int brief*.
+The command must have already have been defined by [NTC](https://github.com/networktocode/ntc-templates/tree/master/ntc_templates/templates) and be an exact match of the full command, no abbreviations.

 ```python
 python val_builder.py -di